Laura Fuentes

 Up the ante on the appetizer table with these cajun deviled eggs.
 They've got the spicy built-in into every bite.
 Watch out, they'll disappear fast!

-These deviled eggs get their spice by using cajun seasoning in the yolk mixture, and they’re a breeze to make.
+These deviled eggs get their spice by using Cajun seasoning in the yolk mixture, and they’re a breeze to make.

 Best Cajun Deviled Eggs